marinerslakers/Csci-440/writing/02-tutorial/README.md

 ## Exercise 2 Answer

 We removed "make" and color attributes from the table but left the model attribute (even though we know this is a table of Model-T cars).
-This table is now in 2nd normal form because every element in the table is fully functionally dependent on the primary key VIN).
+This table is now in 2nd normal form because every element in the table is fully functionally dependent on the primary key VIN.
 We created a second table with model info so that we could retain this data in the database without cluttering numerous vehicle tuples.

 ![Ex2 Table 1](./images/ex2_table_1.JPG "Vehicle table")